-How To Feel Hopeful
+How To Overcome Hopelessness

 1. Realize It Is A Season

 The first thing I want you to remember is that feeling hopeless will not last forever.
 Life has good seasons and bad seasons.
 It’s true that some people’s bad seasons are longer than others, but there will come a time when it will pass.
-Life has its ups and downs, and with varying degrees.
+Life has its ups and downs and to varying degrees.
 It may feel like the downs will last forever but this is not true.
 Your perspective is just skewed.
 Things will get better, and you will experience a good season again.
 To help you realize this and shift your perspective, you must proactively practice gratitude on a daily basis and have something to look forward to.
 This leads us to our next two strategies.

 2. Practice Gratitude When Feeling Hopeless